Jephthah’s ‘Three Hundred Years’: Evidence for the Early Exodus

 It’s at least a curious line of reasoning, especially coming from Christian apologists.
 That’s because, outside of the Judges 11 account, there are two other passages that reference Jephthah.
 Far from either leveling criticism against the man, both exhibit a level of recognition and praise for him.
 1 Samuel 12:11 lists Jephthah alongside the likes of Samuel and Gideon as a man sent by God to save Israel—each of them blessings for the nation that Israel was quick to forget and disregard.
 And in the 11th chapter of the New Testament book of Hebrews—often referred to as the “faith chapter”—Jephthah is listed as one of the outstanding examples of faith in the Bible (verse 32), among those individuals for whom “the world was not worthy” (verse 38). “[T]hese all”—including Jephthah—“obtained a good report” (verse 39).

-Ironic, then, that Jephthah should receive such a scalding report as “just an idiot.”
+Ironic, then, that Jephthah should receive such a damning report as “just an idiot.”
 Was Jephthah perfect?
 Far from it.
 Did he make a tragic, spur-of-the-moment decision?
 Certainly.
 But based on these other passages, I would at least be reticent to brand him a “blubbering idiot,” especially not to bolster something as weak as an ad hominem argument anyway.
 That’s because questions of Jephthah’s character and ability—whether justified or not—are smoke and mirrors in the debate over the accuracy of Jephthah’s 300-year claim.

 Mein Kampf dust jacket (c.
 1926–1927)